mcdemarco/the-new-kitchen-cookbook/salad/carrotParsnip.md

 * 1/2 tsp. salt
 * black pepper to taste

+## Directions

 Note that parsnips are not as easy to grate as carrots.

+1. Toast the first four spices in a tiny cast-iron skillet for about two minutes until fragrant, then let cool.
+2. Toast the pistachios for the salad in the same pan.
+3. Whisk together all dressing ingredients except oil, then whisk in the oil slowly.
-Toss all in dressing and serve.
+4. Toss all salad ingredients in dressing and serve.

 ## Variants